 5. Philip Anschutz – LA Galaxy ($13 billion)

-His Anschutz Entertainment Group manages more than 350 stadiums and event venues worldwide.
-It is one of the largest and most influential businesses in the entertainment industry, especially in the fields of sports and music.
-With this management, Anschutz not only has a great influence in sports but also plays an important role in organizing major events, from sports matches to large-scale concerts.
-Through a combination of financial investing and a passion for sports, Anschutz has built a diverse and successful portfolio on many fronts.
+Anschutz Entertainment Group manages more than 350 stadiums and event venues worldwide.
+It is one of the largest and most influential businesses in the entertainment industry, especially in sports and music.
+Through his management, Anschutz not only has a great influence in sports but also plays an important role in organizing major events, from sports matches to large-scale concerts.
+Through a combination of financial investments and a passion for sports, Anschutz has built a diverse and successful portfolio on many fronts.

 Check out free soccer tips and effective strategies from experts to increase your chances of winning.